Booth notebook

 Why it fits

-Deuce by The Cardigans off The Rest Of The Best (2024) cools the temperature after All Your Lies (Early Version) by Soundgarden off Ultramega OK (1988) and lets the turn breathe.
+No Shade in the Shadow of The Cross by Sufjan Stevens off Carrie & Lowell (2015) cools the temperature after Tonight by David Bowie off The Next Day (2013) and lets the turn breathe.
 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-It leaves Substitute by The Who off A Quick One Box (1966) a clean lane instead of boxing the handoff in.
+It leaves Bombtrack (Live at 1st Avenue, Minneapolis, MN - April 1993) (Live) by Rage Against The Machine off Rage Against The Machine - XX (20th Anniversary Special Edition) (2012) a clean lane instead of boxing the handoff in.

 Track context

-Hearing it against The Rest Of The Best matters because it reads like part of an album world, not a detached single.
-Deuce by The Cardigans off The Rest Of The Best (2024) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
-With The Cardigans, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
+Hearing it against Carrie & Lowell matters because it reads like part of an album world, not a detached single.
+No Shade in the Shadow of The Cross by Sufjan Stevens off Carrie & Lowell (2015) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+With Sufjan Stevens, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for

 Listen for where the arrangement opens wider than the first impression suggests, especially when the rhythm section changes the floor under the lead.
-Notice how it hands the weight to Substitute by The Who off A Quick One Box (1966) instead of crowding the next move.
+Notice how it hands the weight to Bombtrack (Live at 1st Avenue, Minneapolis, MN - April 1993) (Live) by Rage Against The Machine off Rage Against The Machine - XX (20th Anniversary Special Edition) (2012) instead of crowding the next move.

 03later